brandinho/brandinho.github.io/_pages/about.md

   image: "/images/china-landscape.jpg"
 ---

-I'm a machine learning developer at OPTrust.
+I'm a machine learning developer with a dream of creating AGI.
 I have a love for reinforcement learning and have recently acquired a passion for generative models.

 My motto: **My machine doesn't learn unless I do**